...

 The Rise of Online Personal Training

 Online training exploded in popularity post-2020 and remains a strong option due to its flexibility and affordability.
-A 2021 report by the International Health, Racquet & Sportsclub Association (IHRSA) revealed a 77% increase in virtual fitness services since the pandemic began.
+A 2021 IHRSA report revealed a 77% increase in virtual fitness services since the pandemic began.

 Pros of Online Training: